sqonk/phext-visualise/README.md

 When utilising only a single window and a single image you also have the option using a generator to simplify your code even further.

-This simple sine wave animation demonstrates the usage:
+This simple animation demonstrates the usage:

 ```php
 require_once 'vendor/autoload.php';